Tim Walz and Bill Clinton headline the Democrats' third day, focusing on a 'fight for our freedoms'

 Mini Timmaraju, president and CEO of the nonprofit Reproductive Freedom for All, is expected to speak on reproductive rights, which Harris’ campaign sees as a key motivator for Democratic voters this fall.

-Wednesday’s program also includes two governors, Wes Moore of Maryland and Josh Shapiro of Pennsylvania, and several Democratic senators: Cory Booker of New Jersey, Chris Murphy of Connecticut, Catherine Cortez Masto of Nevada and Amy Klobuchar of Minnesota.
+Wednesday’s program also includes governors Wes Moore of Maryland and Josh Shapiro of Pennsylvania, and several Democratic senators: Cory Booker of New Jersey, Chris Murphy of Connecticut, Catherine Cortez Masto of Nevada and Amy Klobuchar of Minnesota.

-Trump, meanwhile, will hold his first outdoor rally since he survived an assassination attempt in Pennsylvania last month.
-He will give remarks at the North Carolina Aviation Museum & Hall of Fame, his podium surrounded by bulletproof glass.
+Trump meanwhile, spent Wednesday holding his first outdoor rally since he survived an assassination attempt in Pennsylvania last month.
+He gave remarks at the North Carolina Aviation Museum & Hall of Fame, his podium surrounded by bulletproof glass.

 Many Americans had never heard of Walz until Harris chose him to join her ticket.
 In his first weeks of campaigning, he’s charmed supporters with his background as a teacher and football coach and helped to balance Harris’ coastal background as a cultural representative of Midwestern states whose voters she needs this fall.